yangninger89/Final_Project/README.md

 ## Simulation's Variables of Uncertainty:

-- **Simulation Variable**: pay rate under same color situation; the bet under double down situation
+- **Simulation Variable**: initial fees to play; pay rate under same color situation based on the initial fees

 - **Distribution of Variable**: both variables follow uniform distribution [a, b]

+## Different Strategy to Play the Game:

+- **Advanced Strategy**: hit; stay; split; double down; all depending on the cards at hand

+- **Dumb Strategy**: hit until 16

 ## Hypothesis or hypotheses before running the simulation:

 - The variant version will bring more profit for casinos
+- The advanced strategy will increase the difference of winning probability between dealer and player

-## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
-What are the management decisions one could make from your simulation's output, etc.)
+## Analytical Summary of your findings:

+- Paying additional fees for a higher pay rate, even with a general fee of as small as 1 dollar, casino is profiting

+- With dumb strategy, the difference of winning probability of dealer and player is around 2%, while advanced strategy allows player to increase the difference up to 5%.

 ## Instructions on how to use the program: